-Where a = sum of weighted input value plus bias.
-The result is sent to the subsequent layer of nodes to be processed.
-There are four stages in feed forward back-propagation neural network approaches.
-These processes are as follows:
+Where a represents the sum of the weighted input values plus the bias.
+The resulting value is passed to the next layer of nodes for further processing.
+The feed-forward back-propagation neural network method consists of four key stages, outlined as follows:

-Sum the weighted input
+Sum the weighted input: